Odissi: Costumes

 The Odissi dancers are colorfully dressed with makeup and jewellery.
-The saree worn by Odissi dancers are brightly coloured, and usually of local silk (Pattasari).
+The sari worn by Odissi dancers are brightly coloured, and usually of local silk (Pattasari).
 It is worn with pleats, or may have a pleat tailor stitched in front, to allow maximum flexibility during the footwork.
-These sarees have traditional prints of Odisha with regional designs and embellishments, and may be the Sambalpuri saree and Bomkai saree.
+These saris have traditional prints of Odisha with regional designs and embellishments, and may be the Sambalpuri sari and Bomkai sari.

 The jewellery includes silver pieces, a metal favored in regional tradition.
 The hair is tied up, and typically drawn into an elaborate bun resembling a Hindu temple spire, and decorated with seenthi.
-The hairstyle may contain a moon shaped crest of white flowers, or a reed crown called mukoot with peacock feathers (symbolism for Lord Krishna).
+The hairstyle may contain a moon shaped crest of white flowers, or a reed crown called mukoot with peacock feathers (symbolism for Krishna).
 The dancers forehead is marked with tikka, and adorned with various jewelry such as the allaka (head piece on which the tikka hangs).
 The eyes are ringed with kajal (black eyeliner).

 Ear covers called kapa or ear rings decorate the sides of the head, while necklace adorns the neck.
 The dancer wears a pair of armlets also called bahichudi or bajuband, on the upper arm.
 The wrist is covered with kankana (bangles).
 At the waist they wear an elaborate belt which ties down one end of the sari.
 The ankles are decorated with a leather piece on top of which are bells (ghungroo).
 The dancer's palms and soles may be painted with red coloured dye called the alta.

 Modern Odissi male performers wear dhoti – a broadcloth tied around waist, pleated for movement, and tucked between legs; usually extends to knee or lower.
 Upper body is bare chested, and a long thin folded translucent sheet wrapping over one shoulder and usually tucked below a wide belt.

 Music and instruments

 Odissi dance is accompanied by the traditional classical music of the state of Odisha, Odissi music.
-The primary Odissi ragas are Kalyana, Nata, Shree Gowda, Baradi, Panchama, Dhanashri, Karnata, Bhairavee and Shokabaradi.
+Rooted in the ancient ritual music tradition dedicated to Lord Jagannatha, Odissi music has a rich history spanning over two thousand years, distinguished by its unique sangita-shastras (musical treatises), a specialized system of Ragas and Talas, and a distinctive style of performance characterised by the andolita gamaka.
+The primary Odissi mela ragas are Kalyana, Nata, Sri, Baradi, Gouri, Panchama, Dhanasri, Karnata, Bhairabi and Sokabaradi.

 Odissi dance, states Ragini Devi, is a form of "visualized music", wherein the Ragas and Raginis, respectively the primary and secondary musical modes, are integrated by the musicians and interpreted through the dancer.
 Each note is a means, has a purpose and with a mood in classical Indian music, which Odissi accompanies to express sentiments in a song through Parija.
 This is true whether the performance is formal, or less formal as in Nartana and Natangi used during festive occasions and the folksy celebration of life.

-An Odissi troupe comes with musicians and musical instruments.
-The orchestra consists of various regional musical instruments, such as the Mardala (barrel drum), harmonium, flute, sitar, violin, cymbals held in fingers and others.